andrewbrg/rulepilot/README.md

 ]}
 ```

-In such a setup the result of our evaluation will be the value of the condition which was met first.
+In such a setup the result of our evaluation will be the value of the `result` property in condition which was met first.

+When using granular rules, the order of rules matters.
+The first rule which is met will be the one which is used to
+calculate the discount.

 ```javascript
 // Define the criteria which will be evaluated against the ruleset